 “We have much more planned which we’ll reveal in June, including our late-night Chamberfringe, events with other local venue partners, outdoor concerts, and Chamber Chats: Festival Edition.
-Today’s just the beginning: these are the two series that take place at Carleton Dominion-Chalmers Centre,” says Artistic Director Carissa Klopoushak.
+Today’s just the beginning: these are the two series that take place at Carleton Dominion-Chalmers Centre,” says Artistic Director Carissa Klopoushak in a telephone interview.

 Highlights of the announcement include Chamberfest regulars the Gryphon Trio (July 28), soprano Isabel Bayrakdarian with the Gryphon Trio, Mark Fewer, and Juan-Miguel Hernandez (July 29); the Ironwood Quartet featuring pianist Jamie Parker (July 26); a tribute to Argentinian composer Osvaldo Golijov performed by collectif9 (July 22); another Argentine connection via Mark Fewer presenting Astor Piazzolla’s tango music in celebration of the composer’s 100th birthday (July 25); pianist Stewart Goodyear and trumpeter Jens Lindemann with the Brassfire Big Band (August 4), who are performing the Canadian premiere of Gershwin’s “Rhapsody in Blue” for piano and big band; as well as the duo of David Jalbert and Wonny Song performing works for two pianos (July 27); and Canadian guerilla-folk party-punk collective the Lemon Bucket Orkestra take the stage (July 30).